Fighting For The Compensation You Deserve

 It is our strong belief that you should choose your own doctor.
 A doctor who works for the company might consider putting the interests of the company over the interests of the worker.
 Shocking I know!

 What if my employer wants a company nurse or representative to accompany me to the doctor?

-You should think carefully before you agree to allow a company nurse or their Legal Representative to accompany you to your doctor visits.
-We have found that these “agents” of the company frequently encourage the doctor toward a particular diagnosis or course of treatment that is in the companies, not the workers, best interest.
+You should think carefully before you agree to allow a company nurse or their legal representative to accompany you to your doctor visits.
+We have found that these “agents” of the company frequently encourage the doctor toward a particular diagnosis or course of treatment that is in the company’s, not the workers, best interest.
 They may also try to influence a doctor’s determination of your work limitations.
 If your doctor says you can go back to work, but you are in too much pain to actually do your regular job, then you could be fired for failing to perform your job duties.

 I’m afraid to report my injury because I don’t want to get fired.
 What do I do?